cleeclee123/CS225-Final-Project/README.md

 The command `./main default` is suggested to be run first.
 This gives a demo of what we have built.
 Specifically, this tests the shortest route avaliable from Willard Airport to London Heathrow Airport on a Boeing 747 operated by American Airlines.
 The commands followed by "0" runs the respective algorithm/feature on a the entire Open Flights datasets: airports.dat, airline.dat, routes.dat.
 The commands followed by "1" runs the respective algorithm/feature on the datasets passed in as argv[0] to argv[1].
-Executing the last command is at your own risk, you have been warn.
+Executing the last command is at your own risk, you have been warned.

 Checking for memory leaks:
 ```bash